 Christian Fleetwood, soldier, choir master, clerk, and abolitionist, was born free in Baltimore, Maryland to Charles Fleetwood and Anna Marie Fleetwood on July 21, 1840.
-At an early age Christian Fleetwood showed signs of intelligence and quickly endeared himself to the wealthy sugar merchant John Brune who thought of Fleetwood as a son and provided him with an education.
+At an early age, Christian Fleetwood showed signs of intelligence and quickly endeared himself to the wealthy sugar merchant John Brune, who thought of Fleetwood as a son and provided him with an education.

 After graduating from the all-black Ashum Institute in Oxford, Pennsylvania, Fleetwood returned to Baltimore, where he was one of the founding members of Maryland’s first black journal, the Lyceum Observer, a forum for the advancement of black rights.
-At this time he was also a regular contributor to several Episcopalian newspapers, most notably the Christian Recorder.
+He was also a regular contributor to several Episcopalian newspapers, most notably the Christian Recorder.
 Throughout his life, Christian Fleetwood was deeply involved in the Episcopalian church, serving as choir master to many individual churches.
 For years he thought of becoming a preacher but ultimately decided against it.

 On August 11, 1863, Christian Fleetwood enlisted in the 4th Regiment United States Colored Infantry.
-Due to his education and organizational experience Fleetwood was given the rank of Sergeant upon enlisting and was promoted to Sergeant Major after eight days.
+Due to his education and organizational experience Fleetwood was given the rank of sergeant upon enlisting and was promoted to sergeant major after eight days.

-On September 29, 1864, Fleetwood fought in the battle of New Market Heights, a skirmish that was part of the siege of Petersburg.
+On September 29, 1864, Fleetwood fought in the battle of New Market Heights, a skirmish that was part of the Siege of Petersburg.
 It was during this battle that he carried the flag after two color bearers had been shot down.
 Although Confederate bullets ripped through his clothes during the battle, Fleetwood made it out uninjured.
 For his service in the battle of New Market Heights, Fleetwood was awarded the Congressional Medal of Honor.

 After the war, Christian Fleetwood applied to be a commissioned officer but was denied.
 He left the army and returned to being a choir master at several churches in Washington, D.C. where he died of heart failure on September 28, 1914, at the age of 74.